oktadev/okta-blog/_source/_posts/2023-08-30-passwordless-authentication.md

 {% img blog/passwordless-authentication/webauthnio-authn-response.jpg alt:"webauthn.io site network call response to authenticate user" width:"800" %}{: .center-image }

-The website utilizes WebAuthn, which causes the browser to pass the challenge to the authenticator.
+The website uses WebAuthn to get credentials, which causes the browser to pass the challenge to the authenticator.
 The authenticator verifies it has credentials for the site and can sign the challenge using the keyset registered, a process called "assertion."
 The authenticator requests user consent via biometric verification or a PIN and returns the signed assertion.
 The browser presents the user with an authentication challenge through the browser, which we see in the screenshots above of the authentication flow.
 The user grants consent using the passkey.

 {% img blog/passwordless-authentication/webauthnio-authn-ctap.jpg alt:"webauthn.io site authentication authenticator grant" width:"800" %}{: .center-image }